rmtew/peasauce/NOTES.md

 ##### 0002: Disassembly: Jump table discovery / processing

 Sample: NEURO
-* Search for "JSR ARi" (not so easy as it matches ARid16)
+* Search for "JSR ARi" which is not so easy as it matches ARid16 with the naive case insensitive searching.
   * 0x1E6E, 0xA4B6, 0xA4EC, 0xACB8, 0xAE26

 Implementing this would drive operand introspection, and dataflow analysis.
 A related use of operand introspection is the ability to follow references in operand values, or to alow the user to edit operands (replace values with symbols, change numeric base).